Phillies' Brandon Marsh sounds off on scary moment that left Edmundo Sosa hurt

 The Phillies have one more game in their three-game series at Yankee Stadium and they will send one of their best starters to the mound in order to come through with the sweep.
 Zach Wheeler will try to shut down the Yankees bats while Carlos Rodon will try to do the same thing to Philadelphia.

 While the Yankees will be the immediate problem for the Phillies, the long-term issue concerns the New York Mets.
-Both teams are tied for first place in the National League East with 60-44 records, although the Mets can forge ahead by 1/2 game if they are victorious Saturday night against the San Francisco Giants.
+Both teams are battling for first place in the National League East.
+The Phillies are 60-44 and that leaves them 1/2 game behind the 61-44 Mets.

 The Phillies and Mets figure to engage in a battle for the division title throughout the final two-plus months of the regular season.
 In addition to that duel, the winner of the division will also try to gain the top seed in the National League playoffs.
 The Chicago Cubs, Milwaukee Brewers and the Los Angeles Dodgers all have a shot to come up with the best record in the league.